nhussein11/workout-restapi/README.md

 | `name`      | `string` | **Optional**.
 Name of workouts to fetch |
 | `mode`      | `string` | **Optional**.
 Mode of workouts to fetch |

+To use optional parameters, for example 'mode', you should: /api/v1/workouts?mode=amrap

 #### Get workout

 ```http